 Canadian Organic Regime

 In 2009 the CFIA signed an equivalency agreement with the USDA regarding acceptance of the National Organic Program as equivalent to the Canadian Organic Regime.
 The equivalency agreement means that certified organic products in the United States can be sold as organic in Canada, and vice-versa.
-Where Food Comes From Organic is accredited by the Canadian Food Inspection Agency (CFIA)
+International Certification Services is accredited by the Canadian Food Inspection Agency (CFIA)

 A public list of COR approved clients is a COR requirement.

 For more information visit the Canadian Organic Regime, or the International Organic and Sustainable Accreditation website.

 The WFCF Gluten Free standard is based on a combination of quantitative analysis of ingredients and products, along with required management practices aimed at minimizing the introduction (accidental or otherwise) of gluten proteins in the production stream.